JinhoLee93/computational_aspects_of_robotics/particle_filter_localization/README.md

 Written by Jinho Lee (jl5027@columbia.edu)

 particle_filter_localization.py
-- In this project, only parts to be finished were
+- For this project, only parts that I had to finish were
   - def predict()
   - def update()
   - def resample()